Guide for suppliers

 Our procurement requirements are much broader than you might think.
 We use category management and supplier segmentation to classify our suppliers and our requirements as such:

-Insurance Third party data Network and telephony services
+Insurance Network and telephony services